MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/close-your-account.md

 ## Step 4: Disable multi-factor authentication

 You must be a global admin to do the following steps.
-To verify what roles you have, see [Check admin roles in your organization](../admin/add-users/assign-admin-roles.md#check-admin-roles-in-your-organization).
+To verify what role you have, see [Check admin roles in your organization](../admin/add-users/assign-admin-roles.md#check-admin-roles-in-your-organization).

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
 2. In the **Navigation menu**, go to the **Users** > <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.